-For nearly 150 years, Rowland Hall has offered thousands of students an unrivaled liberal arts education.
+For 150 years, Rowland Hall has offered thousands of students an unrivaled liberal arts education.
 Today we have incorporated into our philosophy pedagogy that prepares young people to thrive in a world of constantly changing information.

 We know they will need to relate their learning to challenges that require analysis, collaboration, and creative solutions.

 We also strongly believe that no education is complete without commitment to a worthy purpose and passion for making the world a better place.